 You can use almost anything as a soap mold - from yogurt containers to milk cartons.
 You truly don't need to spend a cent.
 This post from Bramble Berry has excellent tips on soaping with "upcycled" molds.

-If you're feeling crafty, and don't mind spending a few dollars for supplies, you can also check out this great little tutorial from Making Our Sustainable Life, with full instructions for making your own adjustable wooden loaf mold.
+If you're feeling crafty, and don't mind spending a few dollars for supplies, you can also check out this great little tutorial for making your own wooden loaf mold.

 You'll need containers for measuring your oils, water, and lye.
 Just like with soap molds, you can re-use a container you already have.
 I work in small batches, and prefer old peanut butter containers for measuring my water and lye.
 Just be sure they're containers you can dedicate to soap making, once you use them.